Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Aluminum hydroxide is an antacid used to relieve heartburn and indigestion, also used as a vaccine adjuvant.
 May be used occasionally but chronic high dose use is discouraged due to concerns about aluminum accumulation and phosphate depletion.
-Used as a stabilizer in cosmetics.
-Occasional topical use is generally considered low risk, but chronic high dose exposure raises concerns about aluminum accumulation during pregnancy.
+Used as a coating agent in mineral sunscreens.
+Occasional topical use is generally considered low risk, but chronic high dose exposure raises concerns about aluminum accumulation.

 butyloctyl salicylate